kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 type VolumeSnapshotContentSpec struct {
 	// ... existing fields ...

-	// accessibleTopology represents the node topologies from which a volume can
+	// nodeAffinity defines the node topologies from which a volume can
 	// be provisioned using this snapshot as a source.
 This is derived from the
 	// CSI driver's CreateSnapshotResponse.
-The scheduler compares these terms
+For WaitForFirstConsumer volume
-	// against node labels to filter candidate nodes for PVCs that reference
+	// binding, the scheduler compares these terms against node labels to filter
-	// this snapshot as a data source with WaitForFirstConsumer volume binding.
+	// candidate nodes.
+For Immediate volume binding, the external-provisioner
-	// The shape mirrors StorageClass.allowedTopologies so the scheduler can
+	// intersects these terms with StorageClass.AllowedTopologies to select a
-	// use the same label-expression matching against node topology.
+	// compatible provisioning topology.
 	// This field is immutable.
 	// +optional
-	// +kubebuilder:validation:XValidation:rule="self == oldSelf",message="accessibleTopology is immutable"
+	// +kubebuilder:validation:XValidation:rule="self == oldSelf",message="nodeAffinity is immutable"
-	AccessibleTopology []v1.TopologySelectorTerm `json:"accessibleTopology,omitempty" protobuf:"bytes,7,rep,name=accessibleTopology"`
+	NodeAffinity []v1.TopologySelectorTerm `json:"nodeAffinity,omitempty" protobuf:"bytes,7,rep,name=nodeAffinity"`
 }
 ```